We are, yes, individuals. But we

 really intended.
 It’s baffling, to say the least, what we humans sometimes do

-shake head at this pomposity and respond: to each his ruin.
+shake my head at this pomposity and respond: to each his ruin.

 It was only a few days ago in the

-prequel to this piece I extolled one baby-faced teen girl named Veena as the
+prequel to this piece that I extolled one baby-faced teen girl named Veena as the

 “most intelligent girl I have so far come across since my first day in India

 girl of her age who smokes.
-Yes, she smokes cigarette.
+Yes, she smokes cigarettes.
 This is, at best,

-pathetic and, at worse, pathology!
+pathetic and, at worst, pathology!
 I think you must accept my words in the

 above paragraph, for I can’t help but wonder where the intelligence, the